Moroccan nationalism: Nationalism during and after WW2

 The sultan received the manifesto and approved it before it was sent to the secretary general.
 The manifesto was also presented to the British and American consulates in Rabat.
 The French reacted to the manifesto with hostility leading to the Istiqlal clarifying that they did not want to jeopardize the war effort and were against violence.
 There were peaceful demonstrations of support for the Istiqlal from Moroccans in the main cities.
 Charles de Gaulle reinstated the protectorate after WW2 ended and the manifesto was ignored which enraged previously apolitical Moroccans.
 The French also arrested some nationalist figures like Ahmed Belafrej and Mohamed Lyazidi accusing them of collaborating with the Axis.
 In response to these arrests, there was demonstrations, violence and more arrests showing that the Manifesto achieved its goal of rousing the Moroccan public.
-The French quelled these demonstrations using Senegalese Tirailleurs who were resented in Morocco partically due to racism.
+The French quelled these demonstrations using Senegalese Tirailleurs who were resented in Morocco particularly due to racism.
 As a result of these events, Berbers became closer to the nationalist cause and the sultan became more outspoken.
 Since the Istiqlal became deprived of its leadership as a result of the arrests, they had to go to younger militants to reorganise the party and campaign to win international support.

 In order to resolve this crisis, the French appointed a new Resident-General over Morocco, Eric Labonne who enacted a more liberal policy like freeing nationalist leaders and legalising parties.
 Some of the leaders that returned included Allal al-Fassi and Mohammed Hassan Ouazzani.
 These exiles increased their legitimacy in the eyes of the nation and their return was met with banquets and parades.
 Allal al-Fassi took over the leadership of the Istiqlal and founded the Arabic newspaper Al-Alam in September 1946.
 A French newspaper L'Opinion du Peuple was founded in March 1947.
 Ouazzani also founded a new party, the Party of Democracy and Independence.

 Between 1947 and 1956, the Istiqlal went through a period of significant expansion.
-In 1944, party membership was estimated at around three thousand later expanding to ten thousand in 1947 and after 1952, one hundred thousand.
+In 1944, party membership was estimated at three thousand later expanding to ten thousand in 1947 and after 1952, one hundred thousand.
 In the 50s, it eventually reached two hundred and fifty thousand members.